SalishSeaCast/analysis-keegan/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/PointWilliams/README.md

 * ## [2014_PointWilliams_Timeseries.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/PointWilliams/2014_PointWilliams_Timeseries.ipynb)

-    This notebook will hopefully contain timeseries that plot continuous data from moorings alongside model output.
+    A notebook that contains evaluation timeseries and correlation plots that compare data from the ORCA buoy at Point Williams in Main Basin to the model data.
+The data used are daily averages of the modeled and observed data.

 * ## [2015_PointWilliams_Timeseries.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/PointWilliams/2015_PointWilliams_Timeseries.ipynb)

-    This notebook will hopefully contain timeseries that plot continuous data from moorings alongside model output.
+    A notebook that contains evaluation timeseries and correlation plots that compare data from the ORCA buoy at Point Williams in Main Basin to the model data.
+The data used are daily averages of the modeled and observed data.

 * ## [2016_PointWilliams_Timeseries.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/PointWilliams/2016_PointWilliams_Timeseries.ipynb)

-    This notebook will hopefully contain timeseries that plot continuous data from moorings alongside model output.
+    A notebook that contains evaluation timeseries and correlation plots that compare data from the ORCA buoy at Point Williams in Main Basin to the model data.
+The data used are daily averages of the modeled and observed data.

 * ## [2017_PointWilliams_Timeseries.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/PointWilliams/2017_PointWilliams_Timeseries.ipynb)

-    This notebook will hopefully contain timeseries that plot continuous data from moorings alongside model output.
+    A notebook that contains evaluation timeseries and correlation plots that compare data from the ORCA buoy at Point Williams in Main Basin to the model data.
+The data used are daily averages of the modeled and observed data.

 * ## [2018_PointWilliams_Timeseries.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/PointWilliams/2018_PointWilliams_Timeseries.ipynb)

-    This notebook will hopefully contain timeseries that plot continuous data from moorings alongside model output.
+    A notebook that contains evaluation timeseries and correlation plots that compare data from the ORCA buoy at Point Williams in Main Basin to the model data.
+The data used are daily averages of the modeled and observed data.

 * ## [2019_PointWilliams_Timeseries.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/PointWilliams/2019_PointWilliams_Timeseries.ipynb)

-    This notebook will hopefully contain timeseries that plot continuous data from moorings alongside model output.
+    A notebook that contains evaluation timeseries and correlation plots that compare data from the ORCA buoy at Point Williams in Main Basin to the model data.
+The data used are daily averages of the modeled and observed data.

 * ## [Untitled.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/Continuous_Timeseries/King_County/Daily_Timeseries/PointWilliams/Untitled.ipynb)